 Leveraging Immersive Technology to Benefit Our Creativity

-She recently sat down with Ryan Raybould, NJI VP, Media Production to discuss where the industry and NJI are headed with the advancement and application of VR, AR, and 3D Modeling technology.
+NJI recently interviewed boundary-breaking futurist, and NJI Vice President of Interactive Media, Ryan Raybould on the future of immersive technology.
 Ryan’s insatiable curiosity drives NJI’s video and events teams to create entirely new frontiers for collaboration between our creative and technical teams.

 Q: What work is NJI doing in the 3D & virtual reality space?